crolllab/teaching/Bioinformatics_Tools/Course_2_Programs_Phylogeny/README.md

 ```

 Q10: Paste the tree in your report and briefly describe what you see.
-To what variant belong most of your sequences?
+To what variant belong most of your sequences most likely?

 For a much more thorough phylogenetic analysis, please head to the excellent [Nextstrain website](https://nextstrain.org/ncov/open/global).